 And I treasured the time When daughters' bad dreams in the middle of the night Were excuses to tell my tales of lonely unicorns, Or the little girl who invented pasta on a stick, Or the hapless school principal of P.S. minus two - The brief time when it seemed their mother and I were enough To protect them from any real or imagined peril.

-But now my daughters are grown - or nearly so - And I have willingly - or wistfully - or inevitably Given up the claim That I have all the wisdom or experience to guide them Through the murky currents that lie ahead

-So, I sometimes ponder - now that I am reduced In their eyes to fallible mortal status - What part of the covenantal relationship Of fatherhood still endures?
+But now my daughters are grown - or nearly so - And I have willingly - or wistfully - or inevitably Given up the claim That I have all the wisdom or experience to guide them Through the murky currents that lie ahead So, I sometimes ponder - now that I am reduced In their eyes to fallible mortal status - What part of the covenantal relationship Of fatherhood still endures?
 What promises continue to bind?

-I hope that I'll always be there for them -

-To share life's small intimacies, To stand with them through their triumphs and defeats, To remind them of where we came from

-To urge them to have capacious dreams, And to learn to hear their own unique voices.
-And to learn that - at some level - none of us Are all that special or unique - and that's fine.

-To provide the safety net for them To follow their passions to the ends of the earth Because they know they can always come home

-To share with them the radical amazement And ultimate strangeness of our being here - From amongst the great cosmic continuum - In this crazy time and place To join them in the work of repairing the world Because the mysterious reason we're here - If there is a reason - lies in our interconnectedness And responsibility to each other

-To give them space to parent the next generation To be the next link in the unbroken chain Each link carrying forward a sacred trust

-To continue to love them unconditionally So that when the time comes for leave taking - As it will - we'll be holding hands.
+Writings may be used during religious services, provided that the individual authors and West End Synagogue are 55 cited.
+Any other usage requires permission from the authors, who may be contacted through West End I hope that I'll always be there for them - To share life's small intimacies, To stand with them through their triumphs and defeats, To remind them of where we came from To urge them to have capacious dreams, And to learn to hear their own unique voices, And to learn that - at some level - none of us Are all that special or unique - and that's fine.
+To provide the safety net for them To follow their passions to the ends of the earth Because they know they can always come home To share with them the radical amazement And ultimate strangeness of our being here - From amongst the great cosmic continuum - In this crazy time and place To join them in the work of repairing the world Because the mysterious reason we're here - If there is a reason - lies in our interconnectedness And responsibility to each other To give them space to parent the next generation To be the next link in the unbroken chain Each link carrying forward a sacred trust To continue to love them unconditionally So that when the time comes for leave taking - As it will - we'll be holding hands.
 I think I could direct a prayer to a father like that.
-And if he doesn't reside On some cloud shrouded mountain top, Or in some holy of holies in a sacred temple Perhaps he (or she) can reside among us If we only make room Perhaps our community can be something like that Perhaps that's what it could mean To be a "sacred community"

-And so in community I pray:
+And if he doesn't reside On some cloud shrouded mountain top, Or in some holy of holies in a sacred temple Perhaps he (or she) can reside among us If we only make room Perhaps our community can be something like that Perhaps that's what it could mean To be a "sacred community" Writings may be used during religious services, provided that the individual authors and West End Synagogue are 56 cited.
+Any other usage requires permission from the authors, who may be contacted through West End And so in community I pray:

-May we have the grace to forgive others Who have wronged us or disappointed us - Because, like us, they're only human

-May we have the courage to forgive ourselves - For with all our compromises and betrayals, We each still carry a divine spark

-May we have the wisdom to forgive God Because in the midst of death, destruction and loss, We still affirm that life is a transcendent gift.
+May we have the grace to forgive others Who have wronged us or disappointed us - Because, like us, they're only human May we have the courage to forgive ourselves - For with all our compromises and betrayals, We each still carry a divine spark May we have the wisdom to forgive God Because in the midst of death, destruction and loss, We still affirm that life is a transcendent gift.
 And let us say Amen.